DataCurationWorkshop/HongKongCurationWorkshop/Day_2/Lab/README.md

 ##Further Resources

+**A quick note on the Freebase Reconciliation API:** Many Refine services rely/relied on this; however, Google has been slowly shutting Freebase down over the last year.
+Developers are currently working on integration with Wikidata as a replacement, but there's no estimate on its availability.
+That said, there are many tutorials available that use Freebase as a resource which may be worth exploring.

+Freebase API services now available from: http://reconcile.freebaseapps.com/reconcile

+Further information about [Freebase](www.freebase.org) integration with Open Refine [https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation)

+Google on Freebase shut down: [link](https://plus.google.com/109936836907132434202/posts/bu3z2wVqcQc)

 - Rod Page's full tutorial on taxonomic name reconciliation: [link](http://iphylo.blogspot.com/2012/02/using-google-refine-and-taxonomic.html)

 - Cleaning Geo-Data in Open Refine (AKA georeferencing):[link](http://ahmadassaf.com/blog/data-analysis/cleaning-geo-data-open-refine/)